zuhairabs/kccemsr/README.md

 Happy Submissions

-## Contribution Guidelines🏗
+## Contribution Guidelines—

-Are we missing any of your favorite features, which you think you can add to it❄1�7 We invite you to contribute to this project and make it better.
+Are we missing any of your favorite features, which you think you can add to itâ„1¤7 We invite you to contribute to this project and make it better.
 To start contributing, follow the below guidelines:

 **1.**  Fork [this](https://github.com/zuhairabs/kccemsr) repository.